 Improved safety — The majority of automobile accidents are caused by human error.
 If self-driving cars are well built, with backup systems in place, incidents could be drastically reduced and lives could be saved.

-Decreased carbon emissions — It’s likely that many self-driving cars will run on electric energy.
+Decreased carbon emissions — It’s likely that many self-driving cars will run on electric or other alternative energy (such as hydrogen).
 As long as the batteries are charged with clean energy, carbon emissions could be drastically reduced.
 Self-driving cars will also be able to communicate with one another, so cars on the road can drive synchronously, braking at the same time and eliminating the frequent braking and accelerating that burns so much energy.

 Less road congestion — Self-driving cars can be programmed to allow three to four car lengths in front of them, providing room for other cars to change lanes and traffic to flow more smoothly on highways.